Colors of noise: Violet noise

 Violet noise is also called purple noise.
 Violet noise's power density increases 6.02 dB per octave with increasing frequency "The spectral analysis shows that GPS acceleration errors seem to be violet noise processes.
-They are dominated by high-frequency noise." (density proportional to f ^{2}) over a finite frequency range.
+They are dominated by high-frequency noise." (density proportional to ^{2}) over a finite frequency range.
 It is also known as differentiated white noise, due to its being the result of the differentiation of a white noise signal.

 Due to the diminished sensitivity of the human ear to high-frequency hiss and the ease with which white noise can be electronically differentiated (high-pass filtered at first order), many early adaptations of dither to digital audio used violet noise as the dither signal.